Medicaid Planning and Eligibility in New York

 What is Medicaid?

-New York Medicaid can be divided into two programs: New York State Nursing Home Medicaid and New York State Home and Community Based Medicaid, under which Regular Medicaid and Medicaid for the Aged/Blind/Disabled falls.
-These two programs provide different services, have different eligibility requirements, and have different lookback periods.
-To better understand each program and the differences between them, please carefully review this page.
-A Medicaid planning lawyer will help to alleviate your confusion and ensure that you acquire the Medicaid coverage in NY that you require.
+To understand the differences between these programs and determine which one is right for you, please carefully review this page.
+A Medicaid planning lawyer can help clarify these complexities and ensure you obtain the Medicaid coverage you need in New York.
 To schedule a medicaid planning and medicaid asset protection consultation, call the Law Office of Inna Fershteyn at (718) 333-2394 or use the ‘SCHEDULE CONSULTATION’ button below.

 Medicaid Eligibility